In this guide, we explore possible problems that may trigger the stability control warning on the dashboard.

 Here is a list of what ESC is called on different makes.

 |ESC||Hyundai, Kia, Chevrolet, Dodge, Chrysler, Audi, Saturn|

 |ESP||Mercedes-Benz, VW, Sprinter, Suzuki, BMW, Renault, Jeep|

 |StabiliTrak||General Motors, Cadillac, Chevrolet, Buick, GMC, Holden, Opel, Vauxhall, GM|

-If you install different tire size on the front vs. the back you may cause the ESC to malfunction.
+If you install different tire sizes on the front vs. the back, you may cause the ESC to malfunction.

-ESC may also come on when you are using a spare tire that is a different diameter than the rest of the tires on the car.
+ESC may also come on when you are using a spare tire with a different diameter than the rest of the tires on the car.